shukriadams/whobrokethebuild/docs/dev.md

 ## Why not fluent nhibernate or similar

 WBTB's core feature is a distrubuted, cross-runtime plugin system.
-Data objects from frameworks likeNhibernatecannot cross between objects while maintaining their live-updating ability, which is one of the core reasons for using them.
+Data objects from frameworks like Nhibernatecannot cross between objects while maintaining their live-updating ability, which is one of the core reasons for using them.

 ## Plugins

 - Plugins should always be stateless.
-A plugin is instantiated to invoke a function on it, once the function exists, the plugin instance is assumed destroyed.
+A plugin is instantiated to invoke a function on it, once the function exists, the plugin instance is destroyed.
+If you want to persist values in a custom plugin across calls, you'll need to store it some place outside of the plugin, like on disk.

-- In theory, you can implement a plugin in way you want, as long as it respects WBTB's HTTP and CLI interface requirements (TBD), and has a WBTB manifest yml file in its root directory.
+- In theory, you can implement a plugin in any way you want, as long as it respects WBTB's HTTP and CLI interface requirements (TBD), and has a WBTB manifest yml file in its root directory.
 If you're working in C# and want to use the WBTB.Common library as a base to get a plugin working quickly, your plugin should implement one of the standard WBTB plugin interfaces, and should have either a parameterless-constructor, or constructor arguments which are registered with WBTB's dependency injection system.
 You can register your own types in your plugin if you want.

 ## Dependencies

-Common must have as few dependencies as possible to reduce potential for dependency version conflicts within plugins.
+Common has as few dependencies as possible to reduce potential for dependency version conflicts within plugins.

 ## IOC

 No ioc in plugins, don't force or make assumptions about how plugins will be written.

-plugins get passed an instance of config which they must keep alive themselves
+Plugins get passed an instance of config which they must keep alive themselves

 ## Daemon order